Causes of difference in net operating income under variable and absorption costing

-A company prepares variable costing income statement for the use of internal management and absorption costing income statement for the use of external parties like creditors, banks, tax authorities etc. The company manufactures a product that is sold for $80.
+A company prepares variable costing income statement for the use of internal management and absorption costing income statement for the use of external parties like creditors, banks, tax authorities etc. The company manufactures a product that is sold at a price of $80 per unit.
 The variable and fixed cost data is given below:

 - Prepare two income statements, one using variable costing method and one using absorption costing method.

-- Explain the difference in net operating income (if any) under two approaches.
+- Explain the reason of difference in net operating income (if any) under two approaches.

 *Computation of units in ending inventory:

 (b).
 Variable Costing: